KittyCat11231/IntraRoute-Driver-JS/README.md

 Example:

-    intraRoute('airSSI', 'railCCW', {
+    intraRoute.findRoute('airSSI', 'railCCW', {
         excludeModes: ['sail'],     // Will exclude IntraSail routes in the search.
         type: 'simple-json',        // Will return a simple JSON response.
+        useCors: false              // Will not proxy the request via a CORS proxy.
+    })
+    .then(response => console.log(response));

+## intraRoute.getStopsList()

+Returns a list of stops.

+### Syntax

+    intraRoute.getStopsList(options (optional))
+    .then(response => console.log(response));

+or...

+    async function stops() {
+        let response = await intraRoute.getStopsList(options (optional));
+        console.log(response);
+    }

+    stops();

+### Required Parameters

+There are no required parameters.

+Example:

+    intraRoute.getStopsList()
+    .then(response => console.log(response));

+    // Returns a list of all stops.

+### Optional Parameters

+The only parameter is a config object with the following optional parameters:

+- excludeModes: An array of Intra transport modes to exclude from the search.
+Valid modes are: "air", "bahn", "bus", "rail", "sail", "local".
+If not specified, all modes are included in the search.

+- useCors: (default: true) Specifies whether or not to proxy the request via a CORS proxy.
+Necessary for use in front-end code.

+Example:

+    intraRoute.findRoute({
+        excludeModes: ['sail'],     // Will exclude IntraSail stops.
         useCors: false              // Will not proxy the request via a CORS proxy.
     })
     .then(response => console.log(response));